How to Animate Photo to GIF Online (Free, No App Needed)

 1. Upload your photo

-2. AI detects and removes the background (usually instant)
+2. AI detects and removes the background (usually instant on a clean subject; complex hair or fur can take a few seconds)

 4. Proceed to animation